 *This post contains affiliate links, see my disclosure policy for more information.*

-There aren’t a lot of secular communities out there, and there aren’t a lot of secular homeschoolers in our area either.
-So as a secular homeschooler it can be lonely if you are going to only be friends/socialize with like homeschoolers.
+There aren’t a lot of secular communities, and there aren’t a lot of secular homeschoolers in our area either.
+Which means as a secular homeschooler it can be lonely if you are going to only be friends/socialize with like homeschoolers.

 As shy person, knowing no one, I have commented in homeschooling groups on Facebook to connect with like minded homeschoolers.
 Facebook homeschool groups are a great way to “meet” people and arrange get togethers.
 Search homeschool and your area on Facebook and see what you find.
 You just might find a great co-op.

 Secular Curriculum is Hard to Find

-I was so so happy when I discovered BookShark, because other than it, I don’t know of a secular boxed curriculum.
+I was so so happy when I discovered BookShark, because other than it, I didn’t know of a secular boxed curriculum.
 I have since found more secular curriculum, though not necessarily boxed curriculum.

 I don’t want to take a curriculum and work around a religion, I want it secular – open and go, especially for what you pay for it.

 You can get workbooks that are without religion, which if you aren’t looking for a full curriculum, or are an eclectic homeschooler.
 We used this method for our first couple years and are back to this method and it’s great for us, especially as I have gotten more confident in homeschooling.